Finke organisers in talks to save Cars race - Speedcafe

 Scrutineering for the 2023 Finke Desert Race takes place on Saturday, June 9, followed by the Prologue in Alice Springs on June 10, then the outbound leg to Aputula (Finke) on June 11 and the return on the King’s Birthday public holiday.

-Pending confirmation that the Cars race goes ahead, Toby Price would be aiming for a third straight outright victory on four wheels – after six victories on KTMs in the Bikes – while Ford Performance has entered a Ranger Raptor in the Production 4WD class.Sign up here to receive our daily newsletters and breaking news alerts, sent straight to your inbox.
+Pending confirmation that the Cars race goes ahead, Toby Price would be aiming for a third straight outright victory on four wheels – after six on KTMs in the Bikes – while Ford Performance has entered a Walkinshaw-supported Ranger Raptor in the Production 4WD class.Sign up here to receive our daily newsletters and breaking news alerts, sent straight to your inbox.

 Join the discussion below in the Speedcafe.com comments section